Phalcode/gamevault-docs/docs/intro.md

 ## What is GameVault

 GameVault ([formerly known as "Crackpipe"](https://gamevau.lt/blog/2023/07/15)) is an innovative gaming platform providing a self-hosted, [source-available](https://wikipedia.org/wiki/Source-available_software) alternative to popular gaming platforms.
-It allows you and your friends to enjoy playing and organizing games stored **on your own file server**.
+It lets you and your friends enjoy DRM-free games stored **on your file server** in an organized way.

-Think of it as your personal Steam for your own video game collection.
-You bring your own game files (installers, binaries and so on) from wherever you have them, and the platform detects them and provides you and your close ones a user-friendly interface to easily organize, download, install and play your games and even to track your playtimes and progress.
+Think of it as your personal Steam for your drm-free video game collection.
+You bring your own game files (installers, binaries, etc.) from wherever you have them, and the platform detects them, enriches them with metadata and offers a user-friendly interface to easily organize, download, install, and play your games.
+It even tracks your playtimes and progress.

-You can not _buy_ or _stream_ games with this app.
-The GameVault ecosystem consists of two main components: a self-hosted Backend Server and one or more App Clients for you and your close ones.
+You cannot purchase or stream games using this platform.
+The GameVault system has two main components: a self-hosted Backend Server and one or more App Clients for you and your friends.

 :::caution Piracy Disclaimer
-GameVault is primarily intended for "alternatively obtained" games, such as DRM-free games, rather than games obtained from conventional platforms like Steam or EPIC Games.
-It's crucial to understand that while GameVault _can_ theoretically be utilized with cracked games, it does **not** endorse or support piracy.
-We view piracy as an improper and unauthorized usage of our application.
+GameVault primarily caters to DRM-free games, not DRM-protected games from conventional platforms like Steam or EPIC Games.
+When we refer to DRM-free games, we still mean games acquired legally.
+It's crucial to understand that while GameVault _can_ theoretically be used with pirated games, it does **not** endorse or support piracy.
+We consider piracy as improper and unauthorized usage of our application.
 :::

 ## Features